g0ng0n12/cuddly-octo-happiness/README.md

 -------------------------

 ## Running the Integration Tests
-I added one integration test that contains the special conditions required
+In This case the Integration tests lifts all the spring context, and the tests are in the KmarketApplicationIT File I added one integration test that contains the special conditions required
 - The CEO is a big fan of buy-one-get-one-free offers and of green tea.
 He wants us to add a rule to do this
 - The COO, though, likes low prices and wants people buying strawberries to get a price discount for bulk purchases.
 If you buy 3 or more strawberries, the price should drop to £4.50 per strawberry.
 - The CTO is a coffee addict.
 If you buy 3 or more coffees, the price of all coffees should drop to two thirds of the original price.

-in order to run the integration tests you should run in the command line from the root path:
+Also the Integration tests runs the unit tests. in order to run the integration tests you should run in the command line from the root path:
 ```shell
  mvn -DSPRING_PROFILE_ACTIVE=integration-test integration-test verify